PBKoning/RemoveAutoPilotDevices/README.md

 ## Step-by-step

 1. Create a csv-file with the serial numbers.
 This is just a simple fie, with no headers.
 Each line should contain just 1 serial number.
 This file **serialNumbers.csv** is stored in the same folder as the script.

 2. Install the necessary modules.
 You will need **MSOnline** and **WindowsAutoPilotIntune**.
 Start a powershell console with elevated rights and use these commands to install the modules:
 - **Install-Module MSOnline**
 - **Install-Module -Name WindowsAutoPilotIntune**

-Now you also have to execute this command once: **Import-Module Microsoft.Graph.Intune** You may get an error message that you don't have rights to execute scripts.
+Now you also have to execute this command once: **Import-Module Microsoft.Graph.Intune**
+You may get an error message that you don't have rights to execute scripts.
 In that case first you first have to change the Executionpolicy with: **Set-Executionpolicy RemoteSigned**
-There also other ways to accomplish this, but this worked for me.
+There are also other ways to accomplish this, but this worked for me.

 3. Execute the script.
 Start a command prompt with elevated rights.
 Navigate to the folder with the script and the csvfile, like this:
 **cd "C:\path\to\folder\with\script"**